Rebekah Gardner brings vital confidence to Sky’s deep roster

 “I’ve played against so many great players over the years,” Gardner said.
 “All of the experiences leading up to this have helped me prepare for this moment.”

-Rebekah Gardner might be classified as a rookie in the WNBA, but she’s a professional.
+Rebekah Gardner might be classified as a rookie in the WNBA, but she’s a long-time professional.

 Her 10 years overseas after going undrafted out of UCLA in 2012 gave her experience and a level of confidence that makes her a perfect fit in Sky general manager/coach James Wade’s system.